jacobbriones1/topological-datasets/README.md

-# deep-tda
-Deep Learning with Topological Data Analysis
+# Examples of Topological Data Analysis in Machine Learning